dmbrasw2/517-Kolski-LegendofZelda/README.md

 - My first Legend of Zelda game!
 - I used to play on my brother's completed file and just run around on Epona.
 I treated it like an open world game.
-- I've beaten the game myself multiple times.
+- I've played and beaten the game multiple times.

 ### Majora's Mask